ZhaoZia/Sleeping-Experiment-Dataset/README.md

 - **Cohort_1** (68 subjects)
 - **Cohort_2** (31 subjects)

 Each subject contains multiple recording parts/sessions.
 For each part/session, data are organized by **sleep posture**, and each posture contains **8 radar channels** saved as `.pkl` files.
-A corresponding raw recording `.bag` file is stored at the subject root.

 ---